ZionTechLab/service-plus/DOCUMENTATION.md

 *   The application currently uses mock data (`src/data.js`) and does not have a real backend integration.
 *   Some features may not be fully implemented.

+## Future Enhancements

+*   **Backend Integration:** Implement a robust backend to replace mock data, enabling persistent storage and real-time data updates.
+*   **Advanced Reporting:** Develop comprehensive reporting features for service inquiries, customer data, and item masters.
+*   **User Roles and Permissions:** Introduce a role-based access control system to manage user permissions more granularly.
+*   **Notifications:** Implement in-app and email notification systems for important events (e.g., new inquiry, status change).
+*   **Search and Filtering:** Enhance search and filtering capabilities across all data tables for improved usability.
+*   **Internationalization (i18n):** Add support for multiple languages to cater to a broader user base.
+*   **Offline Support:** Explore implementing offline capabilities for critical features using service workers.

 ## Contribution Guidelines